Monday marks the beginning of a week-long lightning safety awareness campaign by the National Weather Service (NWS).

 - Stay far away from pools, lakes, ponds, rivers, and other bodies of water during a thunderstorm.

-While Lightning Safety Awareness Week will wrap up Saturday night, it’s important for individuals and families to follow the precautions listed above throughout the year.
+While Lightning Safety Awareness Week will wrap up Saturday night, it’s important for individuals and families to follow the safety precautions for thunderstorms listed above throughout the year.
 Granted, more lightning-related injuries and deaths occur during the summer, the truth is that anyone can fall victim to mother nature at any given time of the year.